GPlates/GPlates/doc-python-api/sample-code/pygplates_split_isochron_into_ridges_and_transforms.rst

         plate_id = isochron_feature.get_reconstruction_plate_id()
         conjugate_plate_id = isochron_feature.get_conjugate_plate_id()

-        # Calculate the stage rotation at the isochron birth time of the isochron's conjugate plate
+        # Calculate the stage rotation at the isochron birth time of the isochron's plate relative
-        # relative to its actual plate.
-Note that the fixed plate of the stage rotation is the
+        # to its conjugate plate.
-        # actual plate (not the conjugate plate) because we want the stage pole location to be in the
-        # same frame of reference as the isochron's geometry.
         stage_rotation = rotation_model.get_rotation(
-                begin_time + 1, conjugate_plate_id, begin_time, plate_id, plate_id)
+                begin_time + 1, plate_id, begin_time, conjugate_plate_id, conjugate_plate_id)
         stage_pole, stage_angle_radians = stage_rotation.get_euler_pole_and_angle()

+        # Present day geometries need to be rotated, relative to the conjugate plate, to the 'from' time
+        # of the above stage rotation (which is 'begin_time') so that they can then be rotated by
+        # the stage rotation.
+To avoid having to rotate the present day geometries into this stage pole
+        # reference frame we can instead apply the inverse rotation to the stage pole itself.
+        stage_pole_reference_frame = rotation_model.get_rotation(
+                begin_time, plate_id, 0, conjugate_plate_id, conjugate_plate_id)
+        stage_pole = stage_pole_reference_frame.get_inverse() * stage_pole

         # A feature usually has a single geometry but it could have more - iterate over them all.
+        # Note that we are iterating over the un-rotated (or present day) geometries as noted above.
         for isochron_geometry in isochron_feature.get_geometries():

             # Group the current isochron geometry into ridge and transform segments.